MicrosoftDocs/xamarin-docs/docs/essentials/app-information.md

 # [UWP](#tab/uwp)

-App information is taken from the `Package.appxmanifest` for the follow fields:
+App information is taken from the `Package.appxmanifest` for the following fields:

 - **Build** – Uses the `Build` from the `Version` on the `Identity` node
 - **Name** - `DisplayName` on the `Properties` node